William H. Hurst House

 Hurst estate settled, New York Times, September 26, 1930.

 After Hurst’s death in 1929, according to the New York Times, the property was sold and the brick building, with terra cotta detailing, was converted into a convent.
-In 1946 the grounds were expanded to create the Garrard School of the Academy of the Sacred Heart of Mary.
+In 1946 the grounds were expanded to create the Gerard School of the Academy of the Sacred Heart of Mary.

 Sacred Heart of Mary ad, Herald Statesman, Yonkers, March 16, 1968.